 - This death was caused by the defendant’s wrongful act or negligence;

-- The plaintiff is an heir or personal representative of the victim; and
+- You are an heir or personal representative of the victim; and

-- The plaintiff suffered damages for monetary injury as a result of the death3
+- You suffered damages for monetary injury as a result of the death.3

 1.4.
 Negligent entrustment

-As discussed in the following section, any party who knowingly allows a driver to operate a vehicle while intoxicated could be liable for negligent entrustment in Nevada.
-The plaintiff would have to prove the following elements in order to prevail on this claim:
+As discussed in the following section, any party knowingly allowing a driver to operate a vehicle while intoxicated could be liable for negligent entrustment in Nevada.
+You would have to prove the following elements in order to prevail on this claim:

 - The defendant left the automobile with another person (a drunk driver);